ModusCreateOrg/qa-dept/cypress-studio/README.md

 ## How to run tests with docker

 ### Prerequisites
-Install latest docker engine on local machine following instructions  <a href="https://docs.docker.com/engine/install/">here.</a>
+Install the latest Docker engine on the local machine following instructions <a href="https://docs.docker.com/engine/install/">here.</a>

-### How to run cypress tests locally
+### How to run cypress tests on the local machine
 For executing tests without need to install cypress or nodejs on local machine run following in `cypress-studio` folder:
 ```sh
 docker run -it -v $PWD:/e2e -w /e2e cypress/included:8.5.0